node-schedule/node-schedule/README.md

 Execute a cron job every 5 Minutes = */5 * * * *

 #### Unsupported Cron Features

+The JobUniqueName is facultative.
+It helps to find back the job in the schedule object.

 Currently, `W` (nearest weekday), `L` (last day of month/week), and `#` (nth weekday of the month) are not supported.
 Most other features supported by popular cron